 - The straight Horizon line on a sundial is a projection of the Great Circle of the local Horizon;

-- The straight Ecliptic line on the Virtual Dial is a projection of the Great Circle known as the Ecliptic, the annual path of the sun through the fixed stars.
+- The straight Ecliptic line on the Virtual Dial is a projection of the Great Circle of the Ecliptic, the annual path of the sun through the fixed stars.

 The chosen method is to specify the direction of the normal in the local horizon coordinate system used by astronomers.
 The local horizon coordinate system is a type of spherical coordinate system in which a direction is specified by two parameters: the Azimuth (measured in degrees along the horizon from a specified origin), and Altitude (measured in degrees up at right-angles from the horizon).
 These terms might not normally be used by diallists.
 The correspondence to diallists’ terminology is as follows: